methylDragon/python-data-tools-reference/PyTorch/01 PyTorch - Introduction (Tensors and Modules).md

     # Do something
 ```

-You can change how you get your train elements by changing the sampler or collate function (which combines data into batches)!
-[See a tutorial](https://www.scottcondron.com/jupyter/visualisation/audio/2020/12/02/dataloaders-samplers-collate.html)
+You can change how you get your train elements by changing the sampler, batch sampler, or collate function (which takes batches and processes/reshapes them into a usable form for neural network input)!
+[See a tutorial](https://www.scottcondron.com/jupyter/visualisation/audio/2020/12/02/dataloaders-samplers-collate.html), or [another one](https://medium.com/geekculture/pytorch-datasets-dataloader-samplers-and-the-collat-fn-bbfc7c527cf1).

+- Samplers generate a sequence of indices for the whole dataset
+- Batch samplers wrap samplers or iterables of sequences to yield a mini-batch of indices
+- Collate functions 'collate' a batch (hard to explain, you should read the docs for a more thorough treatment)